Sid-352/Rhizome/README.md

 # Rhizome: A PC Remote Control

 A powerful, fully customizable remote control built via a Python server and an Android client.

+Please check the [Wiki](https://github.com/Sid-352/Rhizome/wiki) for instructions and other information.
 For latest releases and compiled binaries, please check out the [Releases](https://github.com/Sid-352/Rhizome/releases) page.

 ---